trizen/sidef-book/syntax_and_semantics/classes.md

 class CameraPhone << Camera, MobilePhone { }
 ```

-Object instance variables are public and can be accessed by anyone who posses the object itself:
+Instance variables are public and can be accessed by anyone who has a reference to the object itself:

 ```ruby
 class Person (name, age, address) {